ligato/docs/docs/tutorials/05_kv-scheduler.md

 model and generated adapters.
 The tutorial example is extended for the `AfterInit()` method which starts a new go routine with a testing procedure.

 The example below performs three test cases and can be built and started without any config files.
-Northbound transactions are simulated with KV Scheduler method `StartNBTransaction()`.
+Northbound transactions are simulated with the KV Scheduler method `StartNBTransaction()`.

 * **1. Configure the interface and the route in a single transaction**